canonical/snapd/README.md

 Snaps are faster to install, easier to create, safer to run, and they update automatically and transactionally so your app is always fresh and never broken.
-You can bring your own build infrastructure, or use ours.
+You can bring your own build infrastructure or use ours.

 Head over to [snapcraft.io](https://snapcraft.io) to get started.